On the Hierarchical Community Structure of Practical Boolean Formulas: Theoretical Results

-Ideally, we would like to be able to theoretically establish a parameterized upper bound via HCS parameters.
-Unfortunately, our current state of understanding does not yet allow for that.
-A step towards such a result would be to show that formulas with good HCS (and associated parameter value ranges) form a family of instances such that typical methods of proving resolution lower bounds, such as those exploiting expansion properties~\cite{ben2001short}, do not apply to them.
-More precisely, we would like to show that formulas with good HCS do not have VIGs which are expanders or have large expanders embedded in them, since most resolution lower bounds rely on expansion properties.
-In particular, for formulas with low width, edge expansion is closely related to boundary expansion, the parameter of choice for proving resolution lower bounds.
+\paragraph{\bf Bounding the Size of Expanders in Good HCS Graphs.} Ideally, we would like to be able to prove an upper bound on proof size or search time which depends on the HCS parameters of a formula.
+Unfortunately, our current state of understanding does not allow for that.
+A step towards such a result would be to show that formulas with good HCS (and associated parameter value ranges) are not susceptible to typical methods of proving resolution lower bounds.
+Currently, all resolution bounds exploit \emph{expansion} properties -- typically \emph{boundary expansion} -- of the CNF formula (or more precisely its bipartite constraint-variable incidence graph (CVIG)).
+Therefore our goal is to show that formulas with good HCS parameters have poor expansion properties, and also do not have large expanding subgraphs embedded within them.
+Note that the VIG is related to the CVIG by taking the square of its adjacency matrix, from where it follows that, for formulas with low width, if the VIG is not edge-expanding then the CVIG is not vertex-expanding.
+Furthermore, again for formulas with low width, vertex expansion is closely related to boundary expansion.
+Hence we only need to focus on VIG edge expansion.
 With this in mind, we state several positive and negative results.

-First, we make the observation that we restrict leaf communities of the HCS of a graph to have size $O(\log n)$ to avoid counterexamples where large hard formulas are emdedded within them~\cite{mull-sat16}.
-Indeed, practical instances having small leaf communities is supported by our experimental results.
-Further, we observe that if the number of inter-community edges at the top level of the decomposition grows sub-linearly with $n$ and at least two sub-communities contain a constant fraction of vertices, then this graph family is not an expander.

-Unfortunately, we can also show that graphs with good HCS can simultaneously have sub-graphs that are large expanders, with the worst case being very sparse expanders, capable of ``hiding'' in the hierarchical decomposition by contributing relatively few edges to any cut.
+First, we observe \inLongVersion{(in Section \ref{sec:expanders})}\inShortVersion{(see Appendix)} that if the number of inter-community edges at the top level of the decomposition grows sub-linearly with $n$ and at least two sub-communities contain a constant fraction of vertices, then this graph family is not an expander.
+Unfortunately, we can also show \inLongVersion{(in Section~\ref{sec:counterexamples})}\inShortVersion{(see Appendix)} that graphs with good HCS can simultaneously have sub-graphs that are large expanders, with the worst case being very sparse expanders, capable of ``hiding'' in the hierarchical decomposition by contributing relatively few edges to any cut.
 To avoid that, we require an explicit bound on the number of inter-community edges, in addition to small community degree and small leaf-community size.
 This lets us prove the following statement.

 \begin{theorem} Let $G=\{G_n\}$ be a family of graphs.
 Let $f(n) \in \omega(poly(\log n))$, $f(n) \in O(n)$.
 Assume that $G$ has HCS with the number of inter-community edges $o(f(n))$ for every community $C$ of size at least $\Omega(f(n))$ and depth is bounded by $O(\log n)$.
 Then $G$ does not contain an expander of size $f(n)$ as a subgraph. \end{theorem}